hyperreal/AcidAdServer/README.md

  * Nagios monitoring URL
  * E-mail notifications
  * UI improvements
  * Multiple banners in one zone at once (e.g. you can place four small boxes in scyscrapper)
  * Performance improvements
  * Counting clicks of swfs with `clickTAG`
  * Statistic reports

-# Installation using composer
+# Installation

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command:

     curl -s http://getcomposer.org/installer | php